software-development-course-2025/python-week-5-assignment/README.md

 - Polymorphism in practice
 - Clear, maintainable code with example usage

----

 ## ▶ Usage

-Run each script independently:
+Run each script using your terminal:

 ```bash
 python superhero.py
 python transport.py
 ```

----

 ## 🪪 License